 - Am I able to cope with the travel and being away from school, home, family and friends required to be a successful State Officer?

-- Am I ready for the speaking to promote DECA that is required by successful State Officers?
+- Am I ready for the many speaking engagements that are required of State Officers?

 - Am I willing and able to undertake all the communication activities necessary to keep chapters, officers and advisors informed about DECA and my activities?

 - Am I a self-starter, the kind of person others can depend upon to carry out the duties of an office without a great deal of supervision?

 - Am I knowledgeable about Pennsylvania DECA (programming opportunities, conferences, governance, the Plan of Action, etc.)?

 If you answered YES to all of these questions, congratulations!
 You're ready to begin the path to running for state office.

 Being a state officer requires commitment and dedication.
 In order to qualify as a Pennsylvania DECA State Officer candidate, you must have the approval of your chapter advisor and meet the stringent requirements below:

 - Completed Application (available on this page)